ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 We used [AWS Cognito](https://aws.amazon.com/cognito/) as authentication and authorization provider.
 This means that new users can sign up to our cognito user pool and login to our web application by authenticating themselves via that user pool.

-There are several really good reasons to use cognito instead of building a home grown identity solution:
+There are several excellent reasons to use cognito instead of building a home-grown identity solution:
 * Secure and scalable user directory.
 It scales dynamically as you would expect from AWS.
 * Fine grained access control through the use of cognito user pools and identity pools.
-You can define users and groups in a cognito user pool which can then be mapped to AWS Iam roles.
+You can define users and groups in a cognito user pool which you then can map to AWS IAM roles.
 This is a straightforward and very secure way to allow users of the web application a federated access into your AWS account.
 * Easy integration into our frontend application through components that are provided in the amplify UI library.